chasedig/coding-ideas/README.md

-Random pixel color generator (generates a picture with random pixel colors)
+Create in Python, a generator that takes a seed, and generates RGB static (rainbow static)

 Create an online casino (IN PROGRESS)